Ignition Coils & Coil Packs

 Ignition Coils - Waste Spark Style

-Then there is the waste spark ignition system: Auto manufacturers got clever at some point and realized that they could halve the number of parts in the ignition system (compared to the typical coil on plug system) if they fired two spark plugs from one ignition coil.
+Then there is the waste spark ignition system.
+Auto manufacturers got clever at some point and realized that they could halve the number of parts in the ignition system (compared to the typical coil on plug system), if they fired two spark plugs from one ignition coil.
 The problem was that the two spark plugs would always have to fire at the same exact time as each other.
 With some creative placement of spark plug wires, they got one spark to fire at the top of the compression stroke (to make the power stroke happen of course) and the other spark plug fired on an opposite cylinder's exhaust stroke.
 This effectively "wasted" a spark.
 Half the parts means half as many things can go wrong!

 What Causes Ignition Coil Failure?

 So what makes an ignition coil fail?
-Like the human body, it's usually age or being overworked that causes a failure.
+Like in the human body, it's usually age or being overworked that causes a failure.
 If your spark plug wires have too much resistance in them or spark plugs are extremely worn out, it will cause the ignition system to work harder.
 When that happens, the lifespan of the ignition coil usually shortens.
 It's also possible for the plastic cases of the coils to crack from being exposed to heat, or corrosion could eat away at the electrical terminals!
 As with most things in life, if you take care of your ignition system, it will take care of you!

 What Are Symptoms of Ignition Coil Failure?

 Symptoms of failed ignition coils somewhat depend on the vehicle.
 If a vehicle has a single coil or a coil pack feeding the entire engine, then the engine will likely not run at all when a ignition coil fails.
 This typically happens abruptly.
 One day the car will run great, the next day it is dead in the driveway from lack of spark.